 Before the dissolution of the monasteries and other religious establishments, the gatehouse was the barrier between the secular and the religious residents in Great Malvern.
 Our gatehouse faces north-south – is that unusual?
 Note that the gatehouses at St Albans Abbey, Battle Abbey and Great Malvern all face north-south.
 Most medieval gatehouses have been demolished and the building materials reused.
 Here in Great Malvern we have a rare surviving example of a monastic gatehouse.

 After the dissolution most of Great Malvern’s monastic buildings were demolished.
-The most recent loss was the timber Guesten Hall, demolished in 1839.
+The most recent loss was the timber Guesten Hall, demolished about 1840.
 The Gatehouse by a miracle survived.

 SUMMARY – Great Malvern’s Priory Gatehouse is a rare survivor of the country’s built ecclesiastical heritage.
 It is of national importance to anyone researching monastic architecture and development.

 A history of the gatehouse

 The medieval fabric of the gatehouse can be best seen under the gateway and in the east wall, shown below.
 The picture shows the east end of Gatehouse with its Ogee window and encaustic tiles.

 The east wall also shows the junction between the medieval work to the north (stone) and the Tudor work to the south (brick).
 The surviving Tudor structure is best seen in the south elevation.

 The north elevation looks medieval, with stonework in the Perpendicular style.
-However it is a late-Victorian replacement (1891) of the original medieval work, which can be seen in earlier prints and photographs.
+However it is a late-Victorian replacement (1891) of the original medieval work.